KDE/kreenshot-editor/README.md

 - think about it: File->New with same filename as before is not good
     - add postfix?
     - set new datetime (has no effect if preferences are not set accordingly)
+        - apply changed prefs for new document (output path) without restart
     - just use empty filename?

 LATER